 *private retirement savings plans are known as Registered Retirement Savings Plans (RRSP).

 The taxation of individuals is determined by their residency status.
-A resident of Canada is taxed on their worldwide income for the period of residency.
+A resident of Canada is taxed on his worldwide income for the period of residency.
 A non-resident is taxed only on Canadian source income.
 Canadian source employment income is taxed at graduated rates like those of residents.
 Income from a business operated in Canada and income from the disposition of Canadian taxable property is also subject to graduated rates.

 Passive source income, such as interests, dividends, pensions and rental real estate income earned by non-residents, is subject to a non-resident withholding tax at source.
 The basic rate is 25% and may be reduced if a tax treaty exists with the country of residence.